 Choosing A Diamond – Studio Brides

-Larsen Jeweller Gillian Kilgour shares her top tips when choosing your ‘forever’ diamond.
+Our Larsen Jeweller’s shares their top tips when choosing your ‘forever’ diamond.

 1. Educate yourself on the four Cs: colour, carat, clarity and cut.
 The more research you can do before visiting your jeweller the better.